odpi/egeria/open-metadata-conformance-suite/docs/README.md

 An example collection of configuration calls for Postman can be found in [Egeria-CTS-RepositoryWorkbench](../../open-metadata-resources/open-metadata-samples/postman-rest-samples/collection/Egeria-CTS-RepositoryWorkbench.postman_collection.json).

+Egeria by default uses https:// requests with a self-signed certificate.
+Any PostMan users therefore will need to go into settings->general and turn off 'SSL certificate verification' or requests will fail.

 The OMAG Server also supports a REST API for querying the results of running the conformance suite tests.
 These commands include: